 5. Reduce Your Stress Level

-Stress can have a negative impact on your health, your weight and your cholesterol levels.
+Do you feel chronically stressed?
+Unfortunately, excess stress can have a negative impact on your health, your weight, and your cholesterol levels.
 Find a way to manage your stress.
 Your health depends on it!
 One of the best ways to reduce your stress levels is to improve your quality of sleep.

 6. Improve Your Sleep Quality

+And here it is!
+Tip #6 goes along with your stress as well as cholesterol levels.
 Your body needs an adequate amount of sleep to function and to keep things running smoothly.
-Ensuring a good night’s sleep every night will help reduce your stress levels and normalize your insulin levels.
+Ensuring a good night’s sleep every night will help reduce your stress levels and, most important, normalize your insulin levels.

 7. Avoid Excessive Alcohol Or Tobacco